 - Heat a large heavy-bottomed pot on medium heat.
-Add 1 tbsp of oil to the pot.
+Add 1 tablespoon of oil to the pot.
 Finely chop onion, and add to pot.
 Sauté onion until it turns golden, about five minutes.

 - Reduce heat to low-medium.
-If using fresh ginger, grate it, or add dry ginger, coriander and 1 tsp of salt to onion.
+If using fresh ginger, grate it, or add dry ginger, coriander and 1 teaspoon of salt to onion.
 Mix and sauté for another 2 minutes.

 - Finely grate carrots.
 Add them to pot and let soften for another 5 minutes.

 - Finely chop all of your dried fruit in equal-sized bits.
 Add them to pot with just enough water to cover, mix well, and let cook on low-medium heat for 10 minutes.

 - Drain rice, and mix in an additional 2 teaspoons of salt.
 Add rice to pot, but do not stir or mix it with any of the other ingredients!
 Add 1 Tb of oil, and just enough water to cover the rice, plus an additional two inches.

 - Using the end of a wooden spoon, poke five to six holes in rice all the way through to bottom of pot.
 This will help it release steam and cook evenly.

 - Place a clean kitchen towel over pot, cover with a tight-fitting lid, and secure the loose edges of the towel on top of lid.
 Cook on medium heat until pot is beginning to steam, about 5-10 minutes (no peeking!), and then reduce heat to very low.
 Let cook slowly, without stirring or peeking, until rice is cooked through, about 35-40 minutes.
 Turn off heat and let plov rest for about 15 minutes without removing lid.
 Check for doneness, and if need be, let cook 10 minutes longer.